-- Take Childhood Studies courses from a variety of perspectives. - First semester, consult regularly with the DGS or advisor. - By end of second semester, choose an advisor who will supervise the M.A. paper.
+- Take Childhood Studies courses from a variety of perspectives. - First semester, consult regularly with the DGS or assigned faculty advisor. - By end of second semester, choose an advisor who will supervise the M.A.
+Project.

-- Beginning of third semester, submit one-page (single-spaced) plan of study to your advisor. - End of third semester, all required courses should be completed. - Beginning of third or fourth semester (depending on when graduation is anticipated), indicate intention to submit a final M.A. paper and take the oral exam.
+- Beginning of third semester, submit one-page (single-spaced) plan of study to your advisor. - End of third semester, all required courses should be completed. - Beginning of third or fourth semester (depending on when graduation is anticipated), indicate to the DGS intention to submit a final M.A.
+Project and take the oral exam.